AliShahSafdari/Math-Magicians/README.md

 # 📖  math-magicians: React  <a name="math-magicians"></a>

-**math-magicians** is a web application that sets up React, designs of calculator, adds the logic of the calculator, fetches Data from API, the route that the user can move from one page to the next, and adds the react-testing.
+**math-magicians** is a web application that sets up React, designs the calculator, adds the calculator's logic, fetches Data from API, the route that the user can move from one page to the next, and adds the react-testing.

 ## 🛠 Built With <a name="built-with"></a>